open-horizon/devops/mgmt-hub/README.md

   ./test-mgmt-hub.sh -c <config-file>
   ```

 If all tests passed, you will see a green `OK` as the last line of output.
-Now you can manually run these commands to learn how to use Horizon:
+Next you can manually run the following commands to learn how to use Horizon:

 #### Horizon Agent Commands